Deliciously Organic - Carrie Korem, FNTP

 3. Dry brushing the entire body should take from 45 seconds to 2 minutes.

-4. It’s best not moisturize afterwards so the pores can breathe and rid themselves of toxins.
+4. It’s best to not moisturize afterwards so the pores can breathe.

 Oil Pulling